flet-dev/flet-contrib/README.md

-# `flet-contrib` - Flet controls in Python by the community
+# Flet controls in Python by the community

 `flet-contrib` package includes reusable Flet controls written in Python only and using existing Flet primitives.